 Fire areas should be separated by fire-rated barriers.
-The fire resistance rating of a fire barrier should be commensurate with the potential for fire severity in each fire area.
-Construction components of fire barriers consist of walls, ceilings, and floors, along with structural supports including beams, joists, and columns.
+The fire resistance rating of a fire barrier should be commensurate with the potential fire severity in each fire area.
+The components of fire barriers are walls, ceilings, and floors, along with structural supports such as beams, joists, and columns.
 Openings in a fire barrier should be sealed by the installation of fire dampers, fire door assemblies, fire window assemblies, fire-rated penetration seals, and special floor drains.
 Fire barrier components and seals should be qualified by testing.
-The design and installation of fire barriers should be based on the applicable guidance in NFPA 80, "Standard for Fire Doors and Fire Windows"; NFPA 221; and NFPA 801.
+The design and installation of fire barriers should be based on the applicable guidance in NFPA 80, "Standard for Fire Doors and Fire Windows," NFPA 221, and NFPA 801.
+Any unprotected openings in a fire barrier should be identified and justified in the Fire Hazards Analysis.